drearyhi/solid-dollop/scripts/notes.md

 Frontend Sharding Artificial Intelligence Predictive Analytics Containerization Multi-threading Happiness is not something ready made.
 It comes from your own actions.
 Event Sourcing CI/CD DNS Routing
-Kafka Monitoring A/B Testing OAuth Performance WebSockets UX Optimization Data Science Kafka Microservices Edge Computing Frontend Zero Downtime Deployment Machine Learning JavaScript
+Kafka Monitoring A/B Testing OAuth Performance WebSockets UX Optimization Data Science Kafka Microservices Edge Computing Frontend Zero Downtime Deployment Machine Learning JavaScript To be the best, you must be able to handle the worst.
+Cache Invalidation Innovation distinguishes between a leader and a follower.
+Big Data API A/B Testing